Why wind energy?

 Will this project affect my electric bill?

-Electricity rates are set by the State Corporation Commission, and Rocky Forge Wind will have to demonstrate that it can provide electricity at competitive rates before it can be added to ratepayers’ electricity supply.
+Retail electricity rates are set by the State Corporation Commission, and Rocky Forge Wind has had to demonstrate that it can provide electricity at competitive rates to attract a purchaser.
 In today’s energy environment, wind acts as a stabilizing force.
 Because the fuel for wind energy is free, the technology provides a long-term hedge against volatile fuel prices, and in some areas, wind is currently—on an unsubsidized basis—the lowest-cost form of new electricity, saving ratepayers money.

 Will this project be subsidized?